 SMART Goals generate energy, enthusiasm and results.
 A SMART Goal is Small, Measurable, Achievable, Rewarding, and Time sensitive.

 A SMART Goal is a goal than can be broken into smaller pieces.
 Think “bite-sized.”
 Break your big goals for the year into smaller goals that can be accomplished in two to four weeks or less.
-Choose something that will excite you, make you feel good about what you’ve accomplished, and motivate you to continue moving forward.
+Choose something that excites you, makes you feel good about what you’ve accomplished, and motivates you to continue moving forward.

-Be aware that there’s a difference between goals that are “possible” and goals that are “achievable.”
-Sure, it might be “possible” for a person with bad knees and a disdain for running to win the Boston Marathon, but is it realistic?
-When setting a goal, take into consideration what is required to achieve it.
-Your goals should push you, but they should also be attainable, healthy, and aligned with your priorities.
+Be aware that there’s a difference between “possible” and “achievable” goals.
+Sure, it might be “possible” for a person with bad knees and a disdain for running to win the Boston Marathon,.
+But is it realistic?
+When setting a goal, take into consideration the requirements to achieve it.
+Goals must push you, but they should also be attainable, healthy, and aligned with your priorities.

 Identify any positive side effects, benefits, and rewards for reaching your goal – no matter how small they are!
 Make a list of these benefits as a reminder of what you’re working toward.
 This way, each time you check a goal off your list, you’ll feel a sense of confidence and momentum.